jamset/publisher-pulsar/README.md

 ReactPHP based module allowing to coordinate set of independent processes.
 I.e. to not exceed API RPS limits (i.e. Google Analytics)

+###
+Install

 `composer require jamset/publisher-pulsar`

+###
+Schema

 ![PublisherPulsar schema](https://github.com/jamset/publisher-pulsar/raw/master/images/publisher-pulsar-schema.jpg)

+###
+Description

+The idea that PublisherPulsar is the daemon, that allow to make some action simultaneously (i.e. connection to API) for certain number of processes ('subscribers').

+I.e. limit for GA is 10 request per second, and so you can include in code of such processes connection to Pulsar, set in Pulsar settings limit for 10 subscribers per iteration, set iteration size 1 second, and start daemon and processes.

+All processes beginning after it will be connect to special stack (ReplyStack, based on ZMQ and ReactPHP, part of PublisherPulsar), which will notify Pulsar that subscribers are ready to make an action.

+After it Pulsar send allowing message to it, that allow them to continue their execution, i.e. - make a request to API.

+And so the limitation of an API wouldn't be exceeded.

+And of course this module can be used for any purposes that need some simultaneous activity of processes.

+###
+Example

+#
+Daemon settings

 Example for Laravel could look like this one: